Ben Ijalana

-Early years
+Early life

 Ijalana's parents immigrated to the U.S. from Nigeria.
 A native of New Brunswick, New Jersey, Ijalana attended Willingboro High School in his freshman and sophomore year, before moving to Hainesport Township and transferring to Rancocas Valley Regional High School, where he was a two-way lineman, and district champion in wrestling.

 College career

 He started every game at left tackle since his true freshman year at Villanova.

 Ijalana was named to the 2010 Outland Trophy watch list as the only Football Championship Subdivision player.

 Professional career

-2011 NFL Draft
+Pre-draft

 The Sporting News listed Ijalana as one of the five most "intriguing small-school prospects".
-He was selected 49th overall by the Indianapolis Colts in the 2011 NFL Draft, the highest selected Villanova Wildcat since Howie Long in 1981.

 Entering draft day, Ijalana was listed as a second round prospect with the possibility of jumping into the first round.
 He was projected as a right tackle, following his strong showing as a left tackle in college and his good arm length and hand size.
 Additionally, he had the ability to fall back as a guard.
-On day two of the draft, the Indianapolis Colts traded their 53rd and 152nd pick to the Redskins for the 49th pick to draft Ijalana.